How Long Does A Tick Bite Last?

 The severe course of tick bite allergy can lead to the classic symptoms of an allergic reaction: fatigue, nausea, vomiting, diarrhea, skin reactions, difficulty breathing, fainting, or anaphylactic shock.

-In rare cases, the body reacts to a toxin in the tick’s saliva which can lead to “tick paralysis.
+In rare cases, the body reacts to a toxin in the tick’s saliva which can lead to a “tick paralysis.
 Symptoms may include weakness, numbness, and paralysis beginning in extremities and the lower body, extending to the respiratory system or the heart muscle resulting in death.
 If a tick bite allergy is suspected, you should immediately see a medical doctor!

 Wound Infection